karimnihal/stream_to_ff/README.md

 # Twitch Sync

-Watch a Twitch stream in your browser with adjustable delay, plus delayed chat — so you can sync it with another broadcast (e.g. a TV feed).
+Watch any Twitch stream in your browser, with adjustable stream and chat delay, to sync with another broadcast source (like TV).

-## Why

-Streamlink grabs Twitch streams but outputs MPEG-TS, which browsers can't play natively.
-This project adds a thin proxy (`serve.py`) that remuxes to fragmented MP4 via ffmpeg, making it playable in a plain `<video>` tag.
-Chat connects over anonymous Twitch IRC — no API keys or login needed.
+- Lets you set and hold a fixed stream delay (Twitch’s player always drifts to live)
+- Add a separate chat delay to match your video
+- Runs Streamlink and a local Python proxy for browser playback; works in Firefox

+Just what you need for easy manual sync with external feeds.

 ## Prerequisites